-At this, 6th „Barrier-free Tourism Day“, the German National Tourist Board (GNTB) and its cooperation partner “Tourism for All Germany – NatKo” welcomed about 200 visitors, including representatives from the world of politics as well as from the international travel industry, experts, universities and journalists.
+At this, about 200 visitors attended 7th „Barrier-free Tourism Day“ organized by the German National Tourist Board (GNTB) and its cooperation partner “Tourism for All Germany – NatKo”, including representatives from the world of politics as well as from the international travel industry, experts, universities and journalists.

 The event was financed by the Federal Ministry of Economic Affairs and Energy based on a decision of the German Bundestag.

 The association "Barrier-free Destinations in Germany” and the interstate working group “Tourism for All” of the Federal States of Germany and the Messe Berlin supported the event.

 Daniela Wiesler-Schnalke, DW Akademie, Head of Media Training